Phocis (ancient region): Third Sacred War (356–346 BC)

 The Phocians, led by two capable generals, Philomelus and Onomarchus, replied to the penal decree by seizing Delphi and using its riches to hire a mercenary army.
-With the aid of their mercenaries, the Phocians carried the war into Boeotia and Thessaly, fighting two important battles: the Battle of Crocus Field (353 BC or 352 BC); and the Battle of Thermopylae (353 BC).
-Though driven out of Thessaly by Philip of Macedon, the war maintained itself for ten years, until the exhaustion of the temple treasures and the treachery of its leaders placed Phocia at Philip's mercy.
+With the aid of their mercenaries, the Phocians carried the war into Boeotia and Thessaly, even defeating in battle Philip II of Macedon but then losing the important Battle of Crocus Field (353 BC or 352 BC) to him; and the Battle of Thermopylae (353 BC).
+Though driven out of Thessaly by Philip, the war maintained itself for ten years, until the exhaustion of the temple treasures and the treachery of its leaders placed Phocia at Philip's mercy.
 The conditions which he imposed – the obligation to restore the temple funds, and the dispersion of the population into open villages – were soon disregarded.
 In 339 BC, the Phocians began to rebuild their cities.
 Again in 323 BC, they took part in the Lamian War against Antipater, and in 279 BC helped to defend Thermopylae against the Gauls.

 Henceforth little more is heard of Phocis.
 During the 3rd century BC, Phocis passed into the power of Macedonia and of the Aetolian League, to which in 196 BC it was definitely annexed.
-Under the dominion of the Roman republic the Aetolian League was dissolved, but was revived by Augustus, who also restored to Phocis the votes in the Delphic Amphictyony, which Phocis had lost in 346 BC.
+Under the dominion of the Roman Republic the Aetolian League was dissolved, but was revived by Augustus, who also restored to Phocis the votes in the Delphic Amphictyony, which Phocis had lost in 346 BC.
 Augustus instituted an Achaean synod (σύνοδος) comprising the dependent cities of Peloponnese and central Greece; this body sat at Argos and acted as guardian of Hellenic sentiment.
 This Achaean synod is last heard of under Trajan.